 - Collagen has the ability to attract and hold water in the tissues, thus fighting against dehydration.

 - It also acts on the surface where it has the power to form a film on the surface of the epidermis protecting the skin against insensible loss of water and against external aggressions.

-Due to its direct implication in the aging of the skin, collagen has become an active ingredient of first choice in the fight against aging.
-The cosmetics industry has incorporated it into a large number of treatments in order to improve the quality of the skin and preserve its youth.
-It is used in skin care products to stimulate the natural synthesis of collagen in order to improve the firmness, tone and elasticity of the skin, all of these determining markers in young or mature skin.
+Due to its direct implication in the aging of the skin, collagen has become a first choice active ingredient in the fight against aging.
+The cosmetics industry has incorporated a large number of treatments in order to improve the quality of the skin and preserve its youth.
+It is used in skin care products to stimulate the natural synthesis of collagen in order to improve the firmness, tone, and elasticity of the skin, all of these determining markers in young or mature skin.

 For maximum effectiveness, we also use hydrolyzed collagen in which the molecules have been broken down into smaller particles.
 Remember to also use it in combination with Vitamin C, also known to stimulate collagen production by activating cell renewal, they will in the process protect the skin from free radicals, responsible for aging.